awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 # Using Amazon CloudWatch Alarms<a name="AlarmThatSendsEmail"></a>

+You can create both *metric alarms* and *composite alarms* in CloudWatch\.
-You can create a CloudWatch alarm that watches a single CloudWatch metric or the result of a math expression based on CloudWatch metrics\.
++ A *metric alarm* watches a single CloudWatch metric or the result of a math expression based on CloudWatch metrics\.
 The alarm performs one or more actions based on the value of the metric or expression relative to a threshold over a number of time periods\.
 The action can be an Amazon EC2 action, an Amazon EC2 Auto Scaling action, or a notification sent to an Amazon SNS topic\.
++ A *composite alarm* includes a rule expression that takes into account the alarm states of other alarms that you have created\.
+The composite alarm goes into ALARM state only if all conditions of the rule are met\.
+The alarms specified in a composite alarm's rule expression can include metric alarms and other composite alarms\.

+  Using composite alarms can reduce alarm noise\.
+You can create multiple metric alarms, and also create a composite alarm and set up alerts only for the composite alarm\.
+For example, a composite might go into ALARM state only when all of the underlying metric alarms are in ALARM state\.

+  Composite alarms can send Amazon SNS notifications when they change state, but cannot perform EC2 actions or Auto Scaling actions\.

-You can also add alarms to CloudWatch dashboards and monitor them visually\.
+You can add alarms to CloudWatch dashboards and monitor them visually\.
 When an alarm is on a dashboard, it turns red when it is in the `ALARM` state, making it easier for you to monitor its status proactively\.

 Alarms invoke actions for sustained state changes only\.
 CloudWatch alarms don't invoke actions simply because they are in a particular state, the state must have changed and been maintained for a specified number of periods\.

 After an alarm invokes an action due to a change in state, its subsequent behavior depends on the type of action that you have associated with the alarm\.
 For Amazon EC2 Auto Scaling actions, the alarm continues to invoke the action for every period that the alarm remains in the new state\.
 For Amazon SNS notifications, no additional actions are invoked\.

 **Note**
 CloudWatch doesn't test or validate the actions that you specify, nor does it detect any Amazon EC2 Auto Scaling or Amazon SNS errors resulting from an attempt to invoke nonexistent actions\.
-Make sure that your actions exist\.
+Make sure that your alarm actions exist\.

-## Alarm States<a name="alarm-states"></a>
+## Metric Alarm States<a name="alarm-states"></a>

-An alarm has the following possible states:
+A metric alarm has the following possible states:
 + `OK` – The metric or expression is within the defined threshold\.
 + `ALARM` – The metric or expression is outside of the defined threshold\.
 + `INSUFFICIENT_DATA` – The alarm has just started, the metric is not available, or not enough data is available for the metric to determine the alarm state\.